guardian/support-frontend/README.md

 ## Public settings
-Any public config settings can be put in the application.conf file, private settings should go in a separate private conf file as described in the main project repos
+Any public config settings can be put in the [application.conf](application.conf) file, private settings should go in a separate private conf file as described in the main project repos.